Big Android BBQ 2015

 Website

 The event website launched initially as a simple landing page.
-The page was later replaced by a complete website loosely inspired by the busy menus and place mats found in local diners.
+The page was later replaced by a larger site loosely inspired by the busy menus and place mats found in local diners.
 Users could read about the event, the speakers, and explore a schedule for each day.

 App

 The first phase of IDEAA’s general events app was built as the BABBQ’s dedicated mobile experience.
-Attendees could build a customized schedule, check in to sessions, complete challenges, and collect friends they’d met over the weekend.
+Attendees could browse the event details and, once connecting their ticket on-site, set up a profile, build a customized schedule, check in to sessions, complete challenges, and collect friends they’d met over the weekend.

 Venue

-I met Google’s experience designers in Dallas early on to survey the venue, brainstorm ideas, and build an initial timeline for construction.
+Google connected us with a wonderful pair of experience designers to help bolster our team.
+I met Hannah and Rosanna in Dallas early on to survey the venue, brainstorm ideas, and build an initial timeline for construction.
 Some placements on the floor would be created through graphics only, such as scheduling and wayfinding.
 Others, like the main stage and information booth, were built and decorated with the theme in mind.

 If there’s one thing the Big Android BBQ might be known for (after on-site BBQ), it was the sheer load of swag attendees leave with.
 2015 was no different, and we created all manner of work celebrating the event, Android, and fan service for longtime event-goers.